CalAIM at HPSM

 - Medically Supportive Food/Meals/Medically Tailored Meals: provides medically tailored home-delivered meals for members with chronic conditions to help achieve their nutrition goals at critical times and help them regain and maintain their health.

-* Members assigned to Kaiser as a plan partner need to seek these Community Supports services through Kaiser.
+* Members assigned to Kaiser as their primary care provider need to seek these Community Supports services through Kaiser.

 Authorization for Services